The Guy (album)

 The Guy is the fifth studio album by Nigerian rapper M.I Abaga.
-It was released on 19 August 2022, through Incredible Music and Chocolate City Music.
-The album features guest appearances from Nas, Olamide, Duncan Mighty, Phyno, Cavemen, Wande Coal, Bnxn, Temi Owo, Lord Vino, Ossi Grace, Chillz, Ice Prince, and Jesse Jagz.
+Released on 19 August 2022 by Incredible Music and Chocolate City Music, the album features guest appearances from Nas, Olamide, Duncan Mighty, Phyno, Cavemen, Wande Coal, Bnxn, Temi Owo, Lord Vino, Ossi Grace, Chillz, Ice Prince, and Jesse Jagz.

 Background

-M.I first hinted at an album via his social media where he announced that he would consider changing his stage name after performing under it for fifteen years.
+M.I first hinted at plans toward a new album via his social media, where he announced that he would consider changing his stage name after performing under it for fifteen years.
 He stated that he would change his name to "The Guy" and release an album of the same name.
 M.I cited that the reason for the name change was because his album was going to be "hard AF and it deserves a new name."
 He announced the release date of the album a month before its release, on 19 July 2022, and revealed the tracklist to the album on 15 August 2022 with an accompanying album trailer.

 Singles

 The album was preceded by two singles.
-The lead single "Daddy" features vocals and production from Chillz and was released on 25 March 2022.
+The lead single "Daddy" featuring vocals and production from Chillz was released on 25 March 2022.
 The song is a mixture of Afrobeats and rap, and features additional production from M.I and G-Plus.
 The second single and title track, "The Guy," was released on 22 July 2022.
 It was produced by G-Plus and Geek Beats.

-Music and lyrics
+Composition

-The Guy is a 12-track album blending various themes such as gratitude, fame, love, mental health, and masculinity.
-The album's opening title track, "The Guy," highlights M.I's self-assuredness and new status as he reflects on his career journey.
-Love is another theme present in songs like "The Love Song" featuring Wande Coal, and "The Inside" with Phyno and The Cavemen, which blend romance with introspective lyricism.
-Mental health and social issues are tackled in songs like "Soldier" and "Crazy," both addressing societal pressures and personal struggles.
+The Guy is a 12-track album that blends various themes, such as gratitude, fame, love, mental health, and masculinity.
+Musically, the album showcases a mix of Nigerian bounce, mid-tempo beats, and influences from boom bap, as seen in tracks like "Bigger", produced by M.I and the late BeatsByJayy.
+The album's opening title track, "The Guy", shows M.I's confidence and his reflections on his career journey.
+Love is another theme present in songs like "The Love Song" featuring Wande Coal, and the highlife-infused "The Inside" with Phyno and The Cavemen, which combine romance with introspective lyricism.

-Tracks like "Bigger" (featuring Nas and Olamide) explore success and its complexities.
-The album concludes with "More Life," a celebration of growth and collaboration with Jesse Jagz and Ice Prince, signifying a sense of brotherhood and reflection.
-Musically, the album showcases a mix of Nigerian bounce, mid-tempo beats, and influences from boom bap, as seen in tracks like "Bigger," produced by M.I and the late BeatsByJayy.
+Mental health and social issues are tackled in songs like "Soldier" and "Crazy", which both address societal pressures and personal struggles.
+Tracks like "Bigger", featuring Nas and Olamide, explore success and its complexities.
 "The Hate" addresses critics and doubters of his legacy.
+"More Life", a collaboration with Jesse Jagz and Ice Prince, closes the album, celebrating collaboration and personal reflection.